hamk-uas/esp32c3-arduino-sensor-iot-skeleton/README.md

    - For scheduled boots (every N samples), sync ESP32 time via NTP and update RTC.
    - Otherwise, sync ESP32 time from the RTC.
 7. **Timing diagnostics**: Compute the actual setup start time and update timing statistics for drift diagnostics.
-8. **Data logging**: If this is not the first boot (bootCount ≠ 0), print CSV-formatted sensor data with the nominal wake timestamp.
-This is a placeholder for your own data logging.
+8. **Data logging**: If this is not the first boot (bootCount ≠ 0), print CSV-formatted sensor data with the nominal timestamp.
+Send sensor data to ThingSpeak with the nominal timestamp.
 9. **Sleep calculation**: Compute the next wake time and enter deep sleep until the next sample.

 **Boot counter**: The `bootCount` variable persists over deep sleep in ESP32-C3 RTC memory and is incremented just before deep sleep.

+The same as a flowchart:

 ```mermaid
 flowchart TD